werthm/FooAna/README.md

 Analysis variables `FAVar<Type>` can be either registered to the filler one-by-one or by combining them to a set and adding the corresponding list.
-Name, title, unit, range, and binning of the variables can all be specified and will be used when creating histogram or building the output tree.
+Name, title, unit, range, and binning of the variables can all be specified and will be used when creating histograms or building the output tree.
 2D-histograms of two variables can also be easily
 defined:
 ```C++
 // create the filler